Ownasaurus/OwnaClicker/README.md

-Auto (left) clicker designed for minecraft.
+Auto clicker designed for minecraft.
 Customizable click rate.

 Only tested in Minecraft, where the click location does not matter.